Humour in Islam

 Humour in Islam refers to the act of doing things that are considered humorous under the guidelines set by the Quran and the Islamic prophet Muhammad.

 Islamic sources on humour

-Laughter, fun, and joking are permissible in Islam provided guidelines from the Quran and ahadith are followed.
-For humor to be in accordance with Islam, the joke should not be blasphemous and should be within the limits adab (manners).
+Laughter, fun, and joking are permissible in Islam provided guidelines from the Quran and hadith are followed.
+For humour to be in accordance with Islam, the joke should not be blasphemous and should be within the limits of adab (manners).